Bryan Edwards Player Prop Bets for NFL Week 14 | Las Vegas vs. Kansas City 12/12/2021

 Season Stats

-- This season Edwards has caught 25 passes on 45 targets for 476 yards and two touchdowns, averaging 39.7 yards per game.
+- Edwards' stat line this year shows 25 catches for 476 yards and two touchdowns.
+He averages 39.7 receiving yards per game and has been targeted 45 times.

-- So far this season, 10.0% of the 451 passes thrown by his team have gone Edwards' way.
+- Edwards has been the target of 45 of his team's 451 passing attempts this season, or 10.0% of the target share.

 - Edwards (five red zone targets) has been the recipient of 9.3% of his team's 54 red zone pass attempts.